 Why Fireboard Is Not A Good Insulator For Gun Safes

 Sheetrock/ FireBoard/ Gypsum Board, whatever they try to call it, it's still the same thing.
-Most safe manufacturers use sheetrock or sheetrock with a layer of ceramic to fire line their safes.
+Most safe manufacturers use sheetrock, or sheetrock with a layer of ceramic, to fire line their safes.
 Regardless of their ratings, it will not work good enough.
-Sure, it's better than nothing, but not by much.
+It's better than nothing but not by much.
 To understand how it is they can give sheetrock ratings like that you must first understand how their tests are done.
 Click Here.

 It's Made Of Paper-